-- (1) Exposure to a diverse and representative variety of significant texts of literature and, where appropriate, the other arts, that support an understanding of Asia; - (2) Familiarity with significant writers, key texts and materials in Asia; - (3) Examination of the above materials in both local and global contexts, especially with regard to larger processes, mechanisms, and forces that come into play in shaping Asia and / or the world; - (4) Firm grasp of key issues affecting Asia in the local and global contexts described above: - (5) Development and mastery of reading, analytical, critical, research, and writing skills suited to the study of the course materials; - (6) Demonstrated articulation of the understanding and mastery of the materials as well as the issues, in verbal discussions, oral presentations, writing and or appropriate formats.
+- (1) Exposure to a diverse and representative variety of significant texts of literature and, where appropriate, the other arts, that support an understanding of the Americas; - (2) Familiarity with significant writers, key texts and materials in the Americas; - (3) Examination of the above materials in both local and global contexts, especially with regard to larger processes, mechanisms, and forces that come into play in shaping the Americas and / or the world; - (4) Firm grasp of key issues affecting the Americas in the local and global contexts described above; - (5) Development and mastery of reading, analytical, critical, research, and writing skills suited to the study of the course materials; - (6) Demonstrated articulation of the understanding and mastery of the materials as well as the issues, in verbal discussions, oral presentations, writing and or appropriate formats.

-Student Learning Goals of the Dept.of English & Comparative Literature
+Student Learning Goals of the Dept. of English & Comparative Literature